nathanjhood/OrfanidisBiquad/README.md

 ![legend](https://github.com/StoneyDSP/OrfanidisBiquad/blob/0a9c1168752616b455d68b52a2b0b841102dfa16/Res/Workbench%20-%20Legend%20(coded%20by%20StoneyDSP).png)

 * *The blue macros perform a memory allocation as part of their operation, in case you were curious.
-This is useful for thread safety, which we have also somewhat considered within the pseudo-code (and indeed test plugin) that follows.*
+This is useful for thread safety, which I have also somewhat considered within the pseudo-code (and indeed test plugin) that follows.*

 Now I shall use a combination of visuals and pseudo-code as presented above to re-create and further investigate our various transformations available within the test plugin.
 Let's begin.